-We know that with the right supports, Autistic individuals can thrive living rewarding and productive lives – unfortunately, due to the inability to access the resources and accommodations they require, far too many members of our community are unable to reach their potential.
+We know that with the right supports, autistic individuals can thrive, living rewarding and productive lives.
+Unfortunately, due to the inability to access the resources and accommodations they require, far too many members of our community are unable to reach their fullest potential.

-We are letting down vital members of our communities, and this is not reflective of the values we hold dear in Nova Scotia.
+Our failure to provide quality of life for the province's autism community is not reflective of the values we hold dear in Nova Scotia.

 The challenges addressed in the report include:

 • Lack of access to mental health support

 • Obstacles and gaps in the P-12 education system

 • Difficulty transitioning out of school to employment programs and supports

 • Shortage of funding for family respite and limited residential options

 These challenges are debilitating and costly.
 Choosing Now provides both an overview of the problem and a proposal for a solution.
 It explains the work that Autism Nova Scotia is doing to support people with autism and their families, and the work they are doing to fill critical gaps in support.
 Most importantly, it proposes how Autism Nova Scotia, working in conjunction with government and other key system service delivery stakeholders, could create a more sustainable system of supports and resources.